-AGILE is where executives from top international firms, universities leaders, and government officials meet four times a year to learn about and discuss breakthrough global innovation with top thought leaders and peers across industry sectors.
+AGILE is where executives from top international firms, university leaders, and government officials meet four times a year to learn about and discuss breakthrough global innovation with top thought leaders and peers across industry sectors.
 The series highlights the extensive innovations happening in the Mid-Atlantic region and beyond and addresses significant global social and environmental issues that are impacting business, society, governments, and education.

-Each session will include three to four thought leaders and industry experts discussing inspiring innovations in a TedTalk styled presentation followed by a moderated panel and Q&A. These sessions are designed to provoke thought, inspire, educate and connect global leaders.
-Every session will focus on approaches to innovation, which could be applied in every organization.
-The AGILE Series will be held at the historic Parkway Theater in Baltimore.
+At each session, 3-4 thought leaders and industry experts discuss inspiring innovations in a TedTalk styled presentation followed by a moderated panel, Q&A, and networking reception.
+These sessions provoke thought, inspire, educate, and connect global leaders.
+Lessons learned and ideas focus on approaches to innovation, which are applicable to any organization.
+The AGILE Series is held at the historic Parkway Theater in Baltimore.

 The best way to get involved is to subscribe to the series.
 Each subscription includes four tickets for your co-workers or clients and more.
 Contact Susan@wtci.org for more information.

-Chief Digital Officer
+Chief Information Officer

-Chief Supply Chain Officer
+Chief Innovation Officer